opencomputeproject/SAI/doc/SAI-IPv6-Segment-Routing-VPN.md

 ## SAI Changes

 ### Prefix Aggregation ID
-When multiple prefixes use the same set of remote SRv6 Endpoint(s) but with different VPN SID values, prefix aggregation id allows SAI to derive different VPN SID while using same destination (NH or Next hop group).
-Prefix aggregation ID is a unique number that can be associated to a single destination, an NH (end point) or a Next hop group (set of end points).
-The use of prefix aggregation ID allows sharing of hardware resources depending on the hardware.
+Prefix Aggregation ID is a number that identifies a target on the overlay network, such as a VPN service.
+The route can be associated to a single SRv6 Next Hop (Endpoint) or a Next hop group of SRv6 NH's for the VPN.
+Prefix Aggregation Id allows SAI to derive VPN SID per SRv6 Endpoint (SRv6 Tunnel) when muliple SRv6 Endpoints are part of the VPN service.

 The tunnel map entry table is programmed with the prefix aggregation id to VPN SID mapping.

 ### NULL SIDList / SIDList with empty list